-The beef production system works in harmony to produce the most sustainable product, balancing all of the trade-offs that come with it.
+The beef production system works in harmony to produce a more sustainable product, balancing all of the trade-offs that come with it.
 The beef production system is not only a net contributor (meaning the beef production system produces more protein than it consumes) to the human edible protein supply, but the quality of human edible protein produced is improved, meaning that it is more easily digestible by humans.8 However, a tradeoff of this upcycling superpower is that cattle produce methane during the digestive process.
 It is important to consider all tradeoffs when evaluating sustainability, as each component of the supply chain plays a unique and important role in healthy, sustainable beef production.8

 The entire beef community continues to make strides in improving its sustainability.
 It’s important to recognize that there are inherent trade-offs to the many ways in which cattle contribute to a sustainable food supply.
 It is important to recognize this balance when considering the sustainability of beef production, and its environmental, economic, and social contributions to society.